 Illustration 2 - Home page with Zaps creation options

-As can be seen in illustration 2, to start the process of creating a ZAP we must press the button indicated above (Make a Zap!) and it will be necessary to follow a series of steps broken down below:
+, to start the process of creating a ZAP we must press the button indicated above (Make a Zap!) and it will be necessary to follow a series of steps broken down below:

 1. Direct function to the creation module, where we can select the trigger or initial APP of the ZAP, for the practical case we will use Google Calendar: